 - What Every Applicant Needs to Know

 - How Can I Apply?

 - Transfer Students Are Welcome, Too!

 - International Students Enrich Our Community

 - Meet the Challenge of the Honors Program

 - Apply on Time!

-- If Delaware is Your First Choice, Apply Early
+- No More Early Decision At The University of Delaware

 WHAT EVERY APPLICANT NEEDS TO KNOW